MortenHofft/late-to-react/considerations.md

 * Possibly wrapped components for non-React applications?
 * As a drop in on GBIF.org - this is really a way to test how modular it is as GBIF.org is an Angular app.
 * In a configurable product with CMS and possibly custom pages.
+* In a light weight node portal

+That is quite a variety of contexts.
+It isn't clear to me how to accomodate them all in one product.

+**Other**
-* Style should be somewhat overwritable.
+Style should be somewhat overwritable.
-* A redirect for downloads feels strange.
+A redirect for downloads feels strange.
 On the other hand that is where the actual

 Dependencies would be:
 * A pipeline build ES index.